jordan-cutler/tech-work-terms/README.md

 43. It's a fast-moving space
 44. I'm committing this change so that you can locally test my work
 45. The test is flakey
-46. Let the feature bake before ramping to 25/25
+46. Let the feature bake for a week before ramping to 25/25 (variant could be "let the feature bake before rolling it out more broadly")
 47. Did you gate the feature behind a decider?
 48. Can you create an excalidraw to illustrate the system?
 49. That's a non-blocking issue